 Graduates to date have found that Maine Dartmouth Sports Medicine Fellowship prepares them well for passing the certificate of added qualification exam.
 Fellows participate in the in-training exam and find the results helpful in guiding their education and study.

 For the 2023-24 academic year, the salary is $72,443.
 Fellows are given five conference days for continuing medical education and provided with an educational conference stipend of $850; reimbursement up to $1000.00 is available for relocation/moving expenses when relocating for the fellowship.
 Travel costs are reimbursed at the rate of 0.625/mile.

 - Membership to AMSSM

 Fellows have the ability to participate in health insurance (there are 2 plans to choose from), dental insurance, and medical / daycare reimbursement accounts.

-Fellows receive two weeks of time off and must submit a request to use their time six weeks in advance.
+Fellows receive two weeks of paid time off and must submit a request to use their time six weeks in advance.
 Requests must be approved by the program director.
 Fellows also have opportunities to take additional time away for CME and job interviews.